klforthwind/blog-rest-api/posts/concrete5-website.md

-#Setting Up An Apache2 Concrete5 Website With PHPMyAdmin
+#Apache2 Concrete5 Website Setup With phpMyAdmin
 # 05/26/2019

 1. SSH into server that will hold the website.